-Merck says the more severe side effects include broken bones, jawbone deterioration, esophagus problems, low blood calcium, and extreme bone and joint pain.
+According to Merck, a defendant in litigation because of Fosamax, the more severe side effects include broken bones, jawbone deterioration, esophagus problems, low blood calcium, and extreme bone and joint pain.

 For those taking Fosamax, perhaps the most frustrating side effect is the drug’s propensity to cause fractures of what is one of the strongest bones in the body – the femur.
 These low-energy fractures, also called stress fractures, often happen when patients least expect it.
 Some patients reported breaking bones while they were doing normal, everyday tasks such as walking or sitting.
 Merck said the fractures usually come after weeks or months of groin or hip pain.
 Researchers are still trying to determine why Fosamax is linked to bone breaks, especially in patients taking the drug for five years or longer.
 Many scientists theorize the drug shuts down the body’s bone-renewing process and creates more brittle bones.

-Dead Jaw Syndrome
+Dead Jaw Syndrome (Osteonecrosis)

 Another alarming side effect of Fosamax is jaw osteonecrosis, also called Dead Jaw Syndrome.
 This happens when the blood flow to the jawbone, or mandible, is cut off and causes bone death.
 Usually onset following minor mouth trauma such as dental work, jaw necrosis (cell death) causes an antibiotic-resistant infection and swelling.
 The infection eventually takes over the tissue and causes bone to die and collapse.